 Digital version is available at The Pipeline.
 Hard copies are available in the ICP.
 3.3.7 Planning Section Chief

-P lanning Section C hief Potential Designates Field or Plant Personnel or designated member of the RRT Reports to Incident Comma nder Forms / Tools General: 201 Incident Briefing Form, 207 Organizational Chart, 214a Individual Activity Log, 215 Operational Planning Worksheet Later in the Incident: 202 Incident Objectives, 203 Organizational Assignments List, 204 Assignments List, 205 Incident Ra Communications Plan, 206 Medical Pl 208 Safety Plan Role Responsibilities Maintaining and nning cycle is adhered to. displaying situation status.
-The Planning Section Chief coordinates all planning activity within the ICP.
-They Collecting and managing all incident -related data and intelligence. facilitate the ICP plann produce the 201 Incide ing process and Preparing the IAP including documenting, assembling, printing and distribution of the IAP. and subsequent Incide Developing alternative strategies.
-(IAP) which includes the objectives validated by the IC.
-Providing a primary location for technical specialists assigned to an incident.
-They also provide esse ntial information Providing documentation services. regarding the organization, work assignments, and resources for the planned operational period.
-Tracking and identifying resource shortages.
+P lanning Section C hief Potential Designates Field or Plant Personnel or designated member of the RRT Reports to Incident Commander Forms / Tools General: 201 Incident Briefing Form, 207 Organizational Chart, 214a Individual Activity Log, 215 Operational Planning Worksheet Later in the Incident: 202 Incident Objectives, 203 Organizational Assignments List, 204 Assignments List, 205 Incident Ra Communications Plan, 206 Medical Pl 208 Safety Plan Role Responsibilities Maintaining and nning cycle is adhered to. displaying situation status.
+The Planning Section C all planning activity wit intelligence. anaging all incident -related data and facilitate the ICP plann produce the 201 Incide ing process and P including documenting, assembling, ribution of the IAP. and subsequent Incide native strategies.
+(IAP) which includes th validated by the IC. e objectives Providing a primary location for technical specialists assigned to an incident.
+They also provide essential information regarding the organization, work assignments, and resources for the Providing documentation services.
+Tracking and ide ntifying resource shortages.
 Maintaining resource status.
-Preparing the Demobilization Plan.
+Preparing the De mobilization Plan. assignments, and resources for the planned operational period.
 One of the most important functions of the Planning Section Chief is to look beyond the current and next operational period and anticipate potential problems or events.
 Technical experts may supplement the planning section to assist with the development of plans.
 The Planning Section is busy through the entire incident life-cycle.
 Therefore, the Planning Section Chief may activate additional units to assist in the delivery of the planning function.
 Situation Uninformation Documentatiand maintair Demobilizatiand orderly or response.
 Mapping Uninformation Environmentiand develops Resources Uian incident a Technical Spinology tion may activate the following if requi it: Collects, prepares and displays about the response. ion Unit: Prepares the Incident Action is all incident documentation. ion Unit: Develops the plan for the safe onward movement of resources used ir it: Generates incident-specific mapping t Unit: Advises on environmental impace s environment related plans. nit: Establishes the check-in procedure ind tracks the status of key resources. ecialist Unit: Provides an initial location echnical Specialists.
-Plan e the g. cts for See complete Role Guide for further details.
-Digital version is available at The Pipeline .
-Hard copies are available in the ICP.
+Plan e n the g. cts for Digital vers • te Role Guide for f The Pipeline .
+Harc urther details.
+I copies are available in the ICP.